mrdominguez/cloudera-manager-cli/README.md

 	      (decommission|recommission) Decommission/recommission roles of a service
 	      (enterMaintenanceMode|exitMaintenanceMode) Put/take the cluster/service/role into/out of maintenance mode
-	      (deleteRole) Delete a role from a given service (rollingRestart) Rolling restart of roles in a service.
-Optional arguments:
-	        -restartRoleTypes : Comma-separated list of role types to restart.
+	      (deleteRole) Delete a role from a given service (rollingRestart) Rolling restart of roles in a service -restartRoleTypes : Comma-separated list of role types to restart.
 If not set, all startable roles are restarted (default: all)
 	        -slaveBatchSize : Number of hosts with slave roles to restart at a time (default: 1) -sleepSeconds : Number of seconds to sleep between restarts of slave host batches (default: 0)